openfaas/openfaas.github.io/_posts/2019-01-23-multifile-python-functions.md

 Today, I will demonstrate how to do this in OpenFaaS by creating a word count function that is split into 3 files.

-I assume some familiarity with OpenFaaS and that you may have even started/completed the [OpenFaaS Workshop][workshop-repo], so I won't go into a lot of detail about the specific OpenFaaS setup instructions below.
+I assume some familiarity with OpenFaaS, so ou will need a basic understanding of how to create functions in OpenFaaS, but if you're new you can get up to speed using the [workshop][workshop-repo].
 Instead, I want to focus on how to comfortably develop a Python function as it goes from a small "one-liner" function to a larger multi-module project.

 ## Set up a Python environment